alienfast/gulp-pipeline/README.md

 // Assuming project named: acme

 import { Preset, Clean, CleanDigest, EsLint, Images, MinifyCss, Rev, Sass, ScssLint, RollupEs, RollupCjs, RollupIife, Aggregate, series, parallel } from 'gulp-pipeline'
-// ES2015 tip: import your list of classes from 'gulp-pipeline/src/index' so you can inspect source as you write your file.
-The line above will otherwise use the commonjs rollup dist file.

 import gulp from 'gulp'